Position Title

 About

-I am a PhD student in Linguistics working at the Phonetics Lab with Dr. Georgia Zellou.
+I am a PhD candidate in Linguistics working at the Phonetics Lab with Dr. Georgia Zellou.
 My updated CV is available on my website.

 During the 2022-2023 academic year, I was a co-chair of the Cluster on Language Research, which hosts biweekly talks and an annual conference.
 The theme of our conference was "The Intersection Between Language and Technology" – click here to access the program!